 Get to know the UK healthcare system and what you need to prepare for before starting university and your life in London.

 Read more: guide to healthcare in the UK

 Staying fit & healthy

 Trying to juggle your studies, social life and staying fit & healthy can be a huge challenge, but looking after yourself mentally and physically at university is fundamental.
 A great way to stay fit is to join a gym.
 For UWS London students, there is a 24 hours PureGym (East India Docks) on campus that includes gym space, fitness classes and personal trainers.
-Click here to find out membership prices.
+With different membership options available, you can find one that suits your needs.
 Other gyms nearby include: Virgin Active, F45 Blackwell, Royal Docks Fitness, Third Space Canary Wharf.
 Make sure to check if they offer student discounted memberships.
 Exercising regularly is not only a great way to stay fit but it’s a great way to manage stress and anxiety.